MASSHUU12/sat-recruiting-task/README.md

 Copy the `.env.example` file and rename it to `.env`, and run:

+> In the .env file you can customize the port on which the server will run.

 ```sh
 > cargo run
 ```

 ## Fix for possible error when using with VSCode:

-If you are getting error: `unresolved import 'rand' use of undeclared crate or module 'rand'`, try adding this to settings.json.
+If you are getting error: `unresolved import 'rand' use of undeclared crate or module 'rand'`, try adding this to settings.json (VSCode settings).

 ```json
 "code-runner.executorMap": {